 So many people lent their time and talents and wisdom to TSDC at all stages of its life.
 Deans and Research Facilitators in the Faculty of Humanities (Pamela Swett and Grace Pollock) and the Faculty of Social Sciences (Tony Porter, Ailsa Fullwood, Chris Hollins) navigated the funding commitments SSHRC requires of Universities applying for Partnership Development Grants and the dozens of moving parts of the actual applications.
 Colleagues from the School of Social Work (Tammy Maikawa) and the School of the Arts (Rose Mannarino, Sharon Grant, and Virginia Aksan) and Jennifer Rutkowski from McMaster University Continuing Education provided invaluable practical and moral support over the duration of the project.
 Sheila Sammon, Dave Heidebrecht and the Office of Community Engagement facilitated a brilliant Idea Exchange featuring TSDC, and Nick Marquis and his team offered invaluable guidance on learning and communication technologies of all kinds.
 Organizers of the Gathering on Art, Gentrification, and Economic Development (GAGED) and the Canadian Alliance to End Homelessness (CAEH) national conference welcomed us to share our work with others working on engaged arts, and towards a more just future for the City.

 And finally: Helene Vosters has been the TSDC Project Coordinator for the past two and a half years, and she is the primary writer and crafter of this workbook.
 Helene has a rare talent for discerning, and then asking questions about, and then articulating, the implicit forms in all things.
-Her skills have made it possible for the to take shape as sentences, chapters, this workbook.
+Her skills have made it possible for the magic that was and is TSDC to take shape as sentences, chapters, this workbook.
 We are tremendously grateful to her for that, and for her persistently respectful engagement with all the people and worlds TSDC has encompassed.